Arjuntina/nixos-config/README.md

 Run "nixos-rebuild switch --flake ~/.config/nixos-config/ --impure"
-    This command only needs to be run once - after this, just run "nrs" --impure flag is only used because each machine will have a different hardware-configuration.nix
+    This command only needs to be run once - after this, just run "nrs" --impure flag is only used because each machine will have a different hardware-configuration.nix & for device.txt